ambsenyestudi/EasyLanguageLearningKata/README.md

 ## Writing exercise

-> As a user of EEL I want my knowledge tested though a writing exercise by translating  a language term.
+> As a student of ELL I want my knowledge tested though a writing exercise by translating  a language term.

 Acceptance criteria:
 *	If the translation is accurate ‘well done' should be promoted.